-Over the past few weeks, the media has been exploding with news on the Covid-19/ Novel Coronavirus.
-There have been many reports of outbreaks in 73 countries throughout the world (as of February 29, 2020).
+Over the past few weeks, the media has exploded with news on the Covid-19/ Novel Coronavirus.
+There have been many reports of outbreaks in 73 countries worldwide (as of February 29, 2020).
 Many more people have been panicking about the possibility of getting infected.
-This outbreak has occurred during the peak of seasonal flu season in the Northern hemisphere, making identifying Covid-19 vs flu very challenging as they share the same symptoms.
+During the peak of seasonal flu season in the Northern hemisphere, this outbreak has occurred, making identifying Covid-19 vs. flu very challenging as they share the same symptoms.

-So far, the new coronavirus (Covid-19), has led to more than 79,000 cases and 2800 deaths in China, as well as more than 7000 cases and 150 deaths around the world.
+So far, the new coronavirus (Covid-19) has led to more than 79,000 cases and 2800 deaths in China and more than 7000 cases, and 150 deaths worldwide.
 The overall mortality rate for Covid-19 is 2-3%, but that varies greatly by age, with young people averaging a 0.2% mortality rate.
-The incubation period, or the period of time a person can be infected with the coronavirus, and therefore be contagious before symptoms develop, is 2-14 days on average.
+The incubation period, or the period of time a person can be infected with the coronavirus, is contagious before symptoms develop, is 2-14 days on average.
 So many more people can be exposed to the illness before a person realizes they are sick.
 Long incubation periods make it more challenging to track down people who were exposed to the virus.

-The international pharmaceutical industry is actively developing vaccines to the Covid-19 virus.
-According to Israeli Minister of Science and Technology scientists at Migal technologies are currently developing a vaccine against the Coronavirus.
+The international pharmaceutical industry is actively developing vaccines for the Covid-19 virus.
+According to the Israeli Minister of Science and Technology, scientists at Migal technologies are currently developing a vaccine against the Coronavirus.
 The company had already been developing a coronavirus vaccine for poultry, and they were able to create a vaccine code quickly.
-Migal predicts they will have an oral vaccine in 3 weeks, testing and approvals will require about 3 months before it will be available for mass production.
+Migal predicts they will have an oral vaccine in 3 weeks.
+Testing and approvals will require about 3 months before it will be available for mass production.

 While the world waits for the vaccine, standard precautions can help reduce the risk of disease transmission.
 These include: